Newsletter winter 2023 – An inspiring visit to NY

 SCENARIO ANALYSIS

-Energy Modelling Lab has investigated the consequences of an upper limit in biomass used for power and heat and an upper limit in the number of PtX-plants.
+Energy Modelling Lab has investigated the consequences of an upper limit in biomass used for power and heat and an upper limit in the number of PtX plants.

 REPORT